-The talented blogger Theresa Brown (Cinemaven’s Essays From the Couch) is hosting, today and tomorrow, The Classic Symbiotic Collaborations blogathon where the participants have to talk about a movie director and a movie star.
-The reason why I picked those two is simple: I wanted to see more Joan Bennett’s films and more Fritz Lang’s films.
-Just that.
-Honestly, I don’t regret my choice, not even a little!
+The talented blogger Theresa Brown (Cinemaven’s Essays From the Couch) is hosting, today and tomorrow, The Classic Symbiotic Collaborations Blogathon.
+The participants discuss the frequent collaborations between a chosen movie director and a movie star.
+The reason why I picked Fritz Lang and Joan Bennett isn’t too complicated: I wanted to see more of Joan Bennett’s films and more of Fritz Lang’s films.
+Simple as that.
+And it was a perfect choice!

-But, if we forget the disaster caused by this film, I can positively say that, among the four films we’ve discussed today, Secret Beyond the Door is the most stunning visually.
+But, if we forget the disaster caused by this film, I can positively say that, of the four films we’ve discussed today, Secret Beyond the Door is the most stunning visually.
 Here are some images to prove it:

 Fritz Lang and Joan Bennett never worked together again after making Secret Beyond the Door.
-At the end of Fritz’s days, Joan said “Tell Fritz how much I still love him”.
-The message was given and Joan was told that he was moved by it.
+At the end of Fritz’s days, Joan said: “Tell Fritz how much I still love him”.
+The message was given, and Joan was told that he was moved by it.
 Fritz Lang died in 1976 at the age of 85.

 Among all the directors Joan worked with, Fritz Lang certainly was the one who knew her the best and allowed her to develop an immense talent.
 I can positively say that Fritz Lang is now one of my favourite movie directors and Joan Bennett, one of my favourite actresses.
 It was a pleasure to discover their work via this blogathon.
 I finally want to thank Theresa for having this great idea!